Rate limiting strategies

 Two common use cases are:

-A high level of accuracy in ?.
+A high level of accuracy in critical transactions.
 An example is a transaction with financial consequences. cluster or redis

-Protect backend services from overloading that’s caused either by specific users or by attacks. ___ accuracy is not as relevant. local
+Protect backend services from overloading caused by specific users or attacks.
+High accuracy is not as relevant. local

 If the plugin can’t retrieve the selected policy, it falls back to limiting usage by identifying the IP address.